 Division of Retirement Funds

-Get Help from a Grand Rapids Divorce Attorney for Management of Retirement Funds During a Divorce
+Get Help From a Grand Rapids Divorce Attorney for Management of Retirement Funds During a Divorce

 The decision to seek a divorce is often a complicated one that can have a significant impact on both the spouses involved and their children.
 It also often raises a number of legal questions related to how any children will be raised and cared for and how the family home and other property will be divided.
 That includes questions about what to do with an increasingly important asset for families in Michigan and elsewhere around the country: retirement savings and investment accounts.
 When you contact a Grand Rapids divorce attorney from our firm, you get experienced representation for this seemingly complicated issue.

-At Kraayeveld Law, our Grand Rapids divorce lawyers help people untangle their marriages and resolve a wide range of related legal issues.
+At Kraayeveld Family Law, our Grand Rapids divorce lawyers help people untangle their marriages and resolve a wide range of related legal issues.
 We understand the pain and stress that can come with getting divorced, and we work with our clients to determine what approach to take in their case.
 Sometimes our clients want to and it is best to to streamline the divorce process by fostering collaboration and pursuing alternatives to long, costly and exhausting courtroom battles; sometimes, we need to take an immediate, aggressive approach to protect our client’s family, assets and future well being

 Our attorneys combine decades of legal experience to guide the people that we represent through the family law system with personal attention and understanding.
 We take the time to explore our clients’ unique individual situations and to craft a strategy that best meets their needs.
 Do not just take out word for it: Our client reviews speak for themselves.